bootdotdev/blog/content/javascript/how-to-rerender-a-vue-route-when-path-parameters-change.md

     - **`next('/')` or `next({ path: '/' })`**: redirect to a different location.
 The current navigation will be aborted and a new one will be started.
 You can pass any location object to `next`, which allows you to specify options like `replace: true`, `name: 'home'` and any option used in [`router-link`'s `to` prop](https://router.vuejs.org/api/#to) or [`router.push`](https://router.vuejs.org/api/#router-push)
     - **`next(error)`**: (2.4.0+) if the argument passed to `next` is an instance of `Error`, the navigation will be aborted and the error will be passed to callbacks registered via [`router.onError()`](https://router.vuejs.org/api/#router-onerror).

-In the case of the Qvault Playground, we are just doing the same operation that the _mounted()_ hook does: we check the language and fetch the boiler plate.
+In the case of the boot.dev Playground, we are just doing the same operation that the _mounted()_ hook does: we check the language and fetch the boiler plate.

 ## What If I Want All Routes To Update?